Fahrrader/library-management-system/README.md

 # Innopolis Library Management System
 This is a student project for ITP2 course of Innopolis University, made by the students of the group BS1-3, including Farhad Khakimov, Igor Loskutnikov, and Christos Brentas.

 Library Management System is meant to ease the work of librarians and users alike.
-It stores data about the books and users, helping to manage affairs of the library.
+It stores data about the books and users, helping manage the affairs of the library.
+New content is to come soon.
+Stay put, folks!

 # Requirements
 You will need to have installed on your local machine